saoudrizwan/ControllerViewDesign/README.md

 ```

 ## Why should I use CVD?
 If you create, layout, animate, and manage your app's subviews programatically, then CVD is a clean and easy approach to ensuring that you don't end up with massive view controllers.
-However, if you're using storyboards for your particular project, then MVC or MVVM may be better solutions, as they don't take into account view initialization and layout code.
+However, if you're using storyboards for your particular project, then MVC or MVVM may be better solutions, as they don't take view initialization and layout code into account.